EliahKagan/VidDraw/README.md

 **To lift the pen while continuing to record**, press and hold another mouse button.
 So long as at least one button is pressed, recording continues.
-This lets you make an video of drawing a sketch with multiple disconnected strokes.
+This lets you make a video of drawing a sketch with multiple disconnected strokes.

 If you ever want to continue recording while no mouse buttons are pressed, place the mouse cursor on the canvas, press and hold any mouse button, drag the